jakobgerstenlauer/GitForDataScience/README.md

 All commits are made on a single branch (master).
 Whenever there are significant external changes, such as new updated versions of data sources, or whenever a certain version of several scripts is used to produce a specific output (a presentation, a report, or a summary data set) tags are used to label these specific versions.
 Because of the strong connection between code and data, it makes sense to also include the raw data or at least some summary information of the raw data in the version control system to make the analysis reproducible.

-A gist describing the feature-branch workflow can be found here: https://gist.github.com/jakobgerstenlauer/68584f0f735e91d620166de8a47d0559
+A gist describing the tagging workflow can be found here: https://gist.github.com/jakobgerstenlauer/68584f0f735e91d620166de8a47d0559

 ## Quality assessment for scripts